South Africa national baseball team: World Baseball Classic appearances (2006–2009)

 South Africa's inclusion in the WBC was considered rather surprising by many observers.
-No South African player reached Major League Baseball until Gift Ngoepe did so with the Pittsburgh Pirates on 27 April 2017.
-The team was managed by Rick Magnante, with then MLB career saves leader Lee Smith as a coach.
+No South African player reached Major League Baseball (MLB) until Gift Ngoepe did so with the Pittsburgh Pirates on 27 April 2017.
+The team was managed by Rick Magnante, with then-MLB career saves leader Lee Smith as a coach.

-In the team's first game, South Africa nearly pulled off an upset of Canada, a team consisting of mostly Major League Baseball players.
+In the team's first game, South Africa nearly upset Canada, a team consisting of mostly MLB players.
 South Africa took an 8–7 lead into the ninth inning before falling 11–8.
 This would be as close as the team would get to winning a game.
 The South Africans lost the next two games to Mexico 10–4, and to the United States in a mercy rule-shortened 17–0 rout.

 2009

 South Africa competed at the 2009 World Baseball Classic in Group B with Mexico, Cuba, and Australia.

-In game 1 South Africa were overpowered by international powerhouse Cuba, giving up 6 home runs in an 8–1 loss.
+In their first game, South Africa was overpowered by international powerhouse Cuba, giving up 6 home runs in an 8–1 loss.
 The South African defence was a bright point in the match however, turning three double plays and 2 pickoffs.

-In the group elimination match South Africa lost heavily to hosts Mexico 14–3.
-Although the South Africans kept it a one-run ball game heading into the 7th inning, the Mexican team pounced on the inexperienced bullpen pitchers that entered the game late on and scored 11 runs in the final three innings.
+In the group elimination match, South Africa lost heavily to hosts Mexico 14–3.
+Although the South Africans kept it a one-run game heading into the 7th inning, the Mexican team pounced on the inexperienced bullpen pitchers that entered the game late on and scored 11 runs in the final three innings.

-South Africa finished the 2009 WBC with an 0–2 record, with 4 runs scored and 22 conceded.
+South Africa finished the WBC with an 0–2 record, with 4 runs scored and 22 conceded.